soplakanets/node-forecastio/README.md

 });
 ```

-"Time Machine" request in Si units and localized in Italian:
+Another example, a "Time Machine" request in Si units and localized in Italian:

 ```javascript
 var options = {